 Goldens aren’t your Rottweilers or Doberman Pinschers, but they still have the potential to guard you and your home.
-Read on to learn about what makes an ideal guard dog and why Golden Retrievers can be good choices with training and patience.
+Read on to learn what makes an ideal guard dog and why Golden Retrievers can be a decent choice with training and patience.

 RECOMMENDED: 5 Colors of Golden Retrievers